NUMISMATIC AUCTIONS

 ABSENTEE BIDDING

-For those not attending the auction, bids can be placed by mail, phone, fax, e-mail or via our website.
-Such bids should be received in our office no later than 8am NZ time (GMT + 13) Friday 22nd September (at your risk if not received by auctioneer in time).
+For those not attending the auction or using our live bidding platform, bids can be placed by mail, phone, fax, e-mail or via our home website.
+Such bids should be received by us no later than 8am NZ time (GMT + 13) Friday 19th September (at your risk if not received by auctioneer in time).
 Mailed bids from overseas should be lodged at least two weeks prior, or phone us or place bids electronically.

-Telephone bidding may be made during the course of the auction; by prior arrangement only.
+Phone bidding may be made during the course of the auction; by prior arrangement only; please make early contact.
+Total minimum of $1,000 in bids applies.

 IMPORTANT